CDCgov/CycloSync-collab/SOPs/DNA_extraction_FreezeThaw.md

 1. Use Universal Precautions, including the use of proper personal protective equipment (PPE) when performing the assay.
 Wear gloves, lab coat, and eye protection while handling all biological specimens.
 2. Refer to the decontamination SOP before and after performing laboratory work for guidance on appropriate disinfectants, waste disposal, and cleanup.
-3. The decontamination SOP follows established local, state, and federal regulations for proper handling and disposal methods. d)All safety data sheets (SDS) for hazardous chemicals are available in the lab manual titled "SDS".
+3. The decontamination SOP follows established local, state, and federal regulations for proper handling and disposal methods.
+4. All safety data sheets (SDS) for hazardous chemicals are available in the lab manual titled "SDS".

 # 7) Procedure
-##7.1 Setting up the procedure
+## 7.1 Setting up the procedure
 1. Add enough dry ice to the container and fill it up with ethanol.
 2. Set up the thermal incubator to 98oC.
 3. If extracting more than one sample make sure to label each one properly, markers will be dissolved during the freeze process once it contains ethanol.